wp-plugins/spots/readme.txt

 = 1.0.4 =
 Fixed TinyMCE in the widget for WordPress 3.3, fixed drag and drop of a widget would break TinyMCE also several other bug fixes.
 Also made the currently selected spot more obvious when in the spot selector MCE pop-up.
+Fixed problem with spots sharing a name with a page or post resulting in the wrong content being displayed.